solid/specification/CONTRIBUTING.md

 # Solid Technical Reports Contributing Guide

-Thank you for investing your time into contributing to the Solid project!
+Thank you for investing your time in contribution to the Solid project!

 This repository contains the source code of the work on [Solid Technical Reports](https://solidproject.org/TR/) (TR) of the [W3C Solid Community